plantoncloud/golang-rest-api-template/README.md

 # template-go-rest-api

-Code Project Template to quickly launch a REST API written in Go on Planton Cloud
+Code Project Template to quickly launch a REST API written in Go on Planton Cloud.